 This ECMA Standard specifies the physical and magnetic characteristics of a 3,81 mm wide magnetic tape cartridge to enable interchangeability of such cartridges.
-It also specifies the quality of the recorded signal, the format and the recording method, thereby allowing data interchange by means of such magnetic tape cartridges.
+It also specifies the quality of the recorded signal, the recording method and the recorded format, thereby allowing data interchange between drives by means of such magnetic tape cartridges.